farm-ng/amiga-dev-kit/website/docs/debug_cable/README.md

 - USB interface is for REPL, filesystem access as well as updating firmware and applications,
 - Serial interface is not used at the moment
-- Reset is connected to the Microcontroller reset and used for hard reset.
+- A reset button is connected to the Microcontroller and used for hard reset.
 It also can be double pressed to force bootloader mode.

-**See update process documentation for more information [here](https://amiga.farm-ng.com/docs/dashboard/dashboard-fw)**
+**See update process documentation for more information [here](/docs/dashboard/fw_updates.md)**

 #### Brain